ElektraInitiative/libelektra/doc/decisions/internal_cache.md

 - no cache (current situation)
 - flat cache with COW
 - deep duplicated cache
+- Use global plugin to implement internal cache.
+- Use global mmap plugin and make kdbGet() to always retrieve everything.

 ## Decision

-Use global plugin to implement internal cache.
+Not yet decided.

 ## Rationale